Emmotes/ic_spoilers/docs/dynaheir.md

     "id": 1852,
     "flavour_text": "",
     "description": {
-        "desc": "Dynaheir increases the bonus of The Resolve of Rashemen by $(amount___3)% each time an ally is attacked, up to a maximum of $max_stacks___4 stacks.
-Stacks apply multiplicatively and reset when changing areas."
+        "desc": "Dynaheir increases the bonus of The Resolve of Rashemen by $(not_buffed amount)% each time an ally is attacked, up to a maximum of $max_stacks stacks.
+Stacks apply multiplicatively and reset when changing areas.
+If Minsc is in the formation, the base effect is increased to $(override_amount___2)%"
     },
     "effect_keys": [
         {